 - Detail any achievements and awards you have received in the past

-- What impact would the financial support have on your ability to study
+- What impact would the financial support have on your ability to study or travel.

 - Do you have any personal or family circumstances that contribute to your need for financial assistance?
+The simplest experience can be monumental if you present honestly how you were affected

 - Think of the university's mission for the common good and refer to this during your application